LucasFDutra/start-with-docker/README.md

 > Note 2.: When starting your node application, make sure that it will connect to postgres only affter postgres goes up on the docker machine.
 You can guarantee this by generating a delay in the connection.

-> Note 3.: If you want the container to stop running you need to type `ctrl+c` or depending on you need to type `sudo docker stop CONTAINER ID`, and to find the container id use `sudo docker ps`.
+> Note 3.: If you want the container to stop running you need to type `$ ctrl+c` or depending on you need to type `$ sudo docker stop CONTAINER ID`, and to find the container id use `$ sudo docker ps`.

 # Português
 ----
 # Do que se trata esse repositório
 Aqui eu vou descrever os passos que precisei fazer para criar um container no docker, e como trabalhar com ele.